Halluminate

 - 02

-Environment scarcity is the bottleneck.
-Every lab is building computer-use agents; every lab is starving for environments to train and grade them on.
-Live web training is unsafe, unreliable, and unscalable — websites rate-limit, change weekly, and reset state in ways that destroy training signal.[1]
-Halluminate ships the missing piece as a product, not a side project.
+Every lab is short on environments.
+Every lab is building computer-use agents; every lab is short on environments to train and grade them on.
+Live web training rate-limits, breaks when sites change, and resets state in ways that destroy training signal.[1]
+Halluminate ships the missing piece as its product, not as a side project some lab team will get to next quarter.

 - 03